-7.6.2 Distribution Functions
+7.4.2 Distribution Functions

-To specify Monte Carlo tolerance for a model or device parameter, define the parameter using an expression (see "Using Expressions" on page 17) containing one of the following functions:
+To specify the tolerance for a model or device parameter, define the parameter using an expression (see "Using Expressions" on page 17) containing one of the following functions:

-Name Distribution Lot?
+Distribution Lot?

-GAUSS(tol) Gaussian (3-sigma) No
+Gaussian (3-sigma) No

-GAUSSL(tol) Gaussian (3-sigma) Yes
+Gaussian (3-sigma) Yes

+Gaussian No

+Gaussian Yes

-UNIF(tol) Uniform No
+Uniform No

-UNIFL(tol) Uniform Yes
+Uniform Yes

-UNIF2(tolupper, tollower) Uniform No
+Uniform No

-UNIFL2(tolupper, tollower) Uniform Yes
+Uniform Yes

-WC(tol) Worst case No
+Worst case No

-WCL(tol) Worst case Yes
+Worst case Yes

-WC2(tolupper, tollower) Worst case No
+Worst case No

-WCL2(tolupper, tollower) Worst case Yes
+Worst case Yes

-GAUSSTRUNC(tol, sigma) Truncated Gaussian No
+Truncated Gaussian No

-GAUSSTRUNCL(tol, sigma) Truncated Gaussian Yes
+Truncated Gaussian Yes

-DISTRIBUTION(args) User defined distribution No
+User defined distribution No

-DISTRIBUTIONL(args) User defined distribution Yes
+User defined distribution Yes

-UD(args) User defined distribution (alias) No
+User defined distribution (alias) No

-UDL(args) User defined distribution (alias) Yes
+User defined distribution (alias) Yes

+Gaussian (3-sigma) Gaussian (3-sigma) Gaussian Gaussian Uniform Uniform Uniform Uniform Worst case Worst case Worst case Worst case Truncated Gaussian Truncated Gaussian User defined distribution User defined distribution

 Each of the above functions takes a single argument that specifies the tolerance.
-The return value is 1.0 +/- tolerance with the exception of GAUSS and GAUSSL.
-See "Gaussian Distributions" on page 262 for details.
-In non-Monte Carlo analyses, all of the above return unity.
+The return value is 1.0 +/-tolerance with the exception of GAUSS and GAUSSL.
+See "Gaussian Distributions" on page 271 for details.
+In analyses other than Monte Carlo, sensitivity or worst-case, all of the above return unity.

 The graphs below show the characteristics of the various distributions.
 The curves were plotted by performing an actual Monte Carlo run with 100000 steps.
+Note that with sensitivity and worst-case analyses, only the extreme values defined by the tolerance are used.